-The Bachelor of Social Work degree program is accredited by the Council on Social Work Education (CSWE) through 2023.
+The Bachelor of Social Work degree program is accredited by the Council on Social Work Education (CSWE) until 2024.

-The Bachelor of Business Administration degree program as well as the Professional Master of Business Administration degree program are accredited by the International Accreditation Council for Business Education (IACBE) until 2026.
+The Bachelor of Business Administration, Bachelor of Business Administration in Accounting, and the Professional Master of Business Administration degree programs are accredited by the International Accreditation Council for Business Education (IACBE) until Dec.
+31, 2025.
 This continues a history of accreditation for the school dating back to 1997.

-In December 2014, the Master of Public Administration degree program was approved for membership under the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), which is considered the global standard in public service education.
+The Master of Public Administration degree program is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) through Aug.
+31, 2029.

 The School of Education and all of its degree programs are accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
 The accreditation covers all of the school’s degree programs, which include bachelor’s programs for elementary and secondary education and seven master’s programs, until 2027.

 Additionally, programs provided by the School of Education to prepare candidates for teacher certification in elementary and secondary education are accepted by the Guam Commission on Educator Certification.

 The expected fundamental knowledge, skills, and values that the University of Guam student will have demonstrated upon completion of any degree are:

 For more clarification and examples of how students might demonstrate the ISLOs, see url.uog.edu/islos.